DM872/dm872.github.io/_sheets/delcolgen.md

 known.
 The problem is to determine how to pack these $n$ items in bins of size $B$ so that the number of required bins is minimum.

-Formulate the problem using a compact formulation and an extensive formulation.
-Solve the given example using the extensive formulation and branch and price.
+1. Formulate the problem using a compact formulation and an extensive formulation.

+2. Solve the given example using the extensive formulation.
+Solve the linear relaxation of the master problem by column generation and draw a plot about the dual bound development during the process.

+3. Continue the process with branch and price if the solution found at the previous point is not integral.